hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 More precisely: a **topology** doesn’t tell you how far apart two points are; it just tells you, for every point, which surrounding regions count as "open neighborhoods" around it.
 These open sets let us define all the core ideas of calculus and geometry, like continuity, limits, or connectedness, purely in terms of set membership, without ever talking about distances.

-TODO: mug and donut example
+TODO: mug and donut example. core idea: topology encodes invariant information under specific types of operations such as stretching, twisting, and bending, but _not_ operations like tearing and gluing.

 TODO: topology encodes information like "holes"